voxel51/eta/docs/pipelines_dev_guide.md

 following fields:

 - `source`: the source (starting point) of the edge.
-The syntax for a source is `"<module>.<node>"`.
-Alternatively, the special module `"INPUT"` can be used to refer to a pipeline input
+The syntax for a source is `<module>.<node>`.
+Alternatively, the special module `INPUT` can be used to refer to a pipeline input

 - `sink`: the sink (stopping point) of the edge.
-The syntax for a sink is `"<module>.<node>"`.
-Alternatively, the special module `"OUTPUT"` can be used to refer to a pipeline output
+The syntax for a sink is `<module>.<node>`.
+Alternatively, the special module `OUTPUT` can be used to refer to a pipeline output

-The pipeline metadata file defines the connectivity of the computation graph.
-In practice, the pipeline builder uses this information to instantiate the necessary configuration files to run a pipeline on new input data.
+The pipeline metadata file defines the connectivity of the computation graph, and the pipeline builder uses this information to instantiate the necessary configuration files to run a pipeline on new input data.